Welcome to the Superman Super Site!

 "We had a lot of fight scenes together.
 Nuclear Man had a real mean streak and he knocked down the Great Wall of China just for the fun of it.
 He could also melt iron bars just by touching them.
 Superman didn't get all his own way in that film.
 My character represented his biggest challenge yet.
 We circled the globe before we came face-to-face for the final climax.
 It was a real duel in the sun.

-"Superman IV: The Quest for Peace" was a huge flop at the box office and did nothing to help Mark's career.
-He has since only appeared in two television shows, as Russell Haynes in an episode of the 1987 - 1990 series "Wiseguy" entitled "Smokey Mountain Requiem" and a recurring role on the 1993 Russian series "Alaska Kid".
+Unfortunately, the film would go on to underperform at the box office and did nothing to help Mark's career.
+He has since only appeared in two television shows, as Russell Haynes in an episode of the 1987 - 1990 series "Wiseguy" starring Ken Wahl entitled "Smokey Mountain Requiem" and a recurring role on the 1993 Russian series "Alaska Kid" which was directed by Oscar winning director James Hill and also starred Donovan Scott.